JuliaRheology/RHEOS.jl/README.md

 #### [MittagLeffler.jl](https://github.com/jlapeyre/MittagLeffler.jl)

 ## Contributing to RHEOS
 If you believe you have found any bugs or invalid behaviour in RHEOS, please feel free to file an issue on this repository.
 You can also raise an issue if you feel that any part of the documentation needs clarification, or for any feature requests.
 Even better than just raising an issue, you could both raise an issue and issue a pull request which fixes that issue.

+We generally work using a greatly simplified version of 'git flow'.
+Small changes and fixes are directly committed or PR'ed in to the `master` branch, as longs as tests pass.
+Larger developments are generally made in feature branches and then merged to `master` via a pull request, once tests are passing.
+Stable releases are tagged and sent to the Julia central package repository via JuliaRegistrator and TagBot.

 Note that meta-documentation on running tests and building documentation locally is available at the [JuliaRheology/RheoHelpDocs](https://github.com/JuliaRheology/RheoHelpDocs) repository.
 Please be aware that RHEOS is released with a 'Contributor Code of Conduct' (CONDUCT.md) and by participating in this project you agree to abide by its terms.

 ## References
 + W. N. Findley, J. S. Lai, K. Onaran (1989). *Creep and Relaxation of Nonlinear Viscoelastic Materials (with an Introduction to Linear Viscoelasticity)*, Dover Publications, New York.